Priyanshu19Mishra/Using-R-Random-Forest-for-Website-traffic-analysis/README.md

 These are the performance matrices that explains in detail the working and the training of the model in vast detail.
 This project holds a deep future scope in every way in respect to the architecture and the performance.

 2.png shows the first week traffic that the website has encountered.
+Similar to this, 3.png shows the distribution curve of the dataset.